Holonomy algebras of Einstein pseudo-Riemannian manifolds: Pseudo-Riemannian manifolds of index 2

-If $\g\cap\C\neq 0$, then $\g$ is $\mathbb{Z}$-graded of length 2, hence it can not preserve a non-degenerate Lorentzian signature.
-Clearly $\g$ can not preserve any Euclidean subspace.
+If $\g\cap\C\neq 0$, then $\g$ is $\mathbb{Z}$-graded of depth 2, hence it can not preserve a non-degenerate subspace of Lorentzian signature.
+Clearly $\g$ cannot preserve any Euclidean subspace.
 Thus, $\g$ is weakly irreducible.
-We obtain the algebra 4).
+We obtain the algebra d).